GIScience/gis-training-resource-center/content/Module_3/en_qgis_classification_ex.md

-# Geodata Classification Exercise 2: Map of food insecurity in Sierra Leone
+# Exercise 2 (Geodata Classification): Map of food insecurity in Sierra Leone

 ## Characteristics of the exercise